arejula27/devbox-tutorial/devbox-tutorial/step5/text.md

 # Devbox integration with CI/CD

 Explain how to use devbox in CI/CD.
-The project should have a `.github/test`file with the pipeline using devbox.
+The project should have a `less .github/workflows/test.yaml`{{exec}} file with the pipeline using devbox.